apenczolgolonabijorbiper/smsjigger/README.md

 # ToDo

-1. ~~add blacklisting - generic one and by a recipient~~
+01. ~~add blacklisting - generic one and by a recipient~~
-2. add www interface
+02. add www interface (browsing own lists from apps)
-3. add API interface (REST/SOAP)
+03. add API interface (REST/SOAP)
+04. add general command for subscribing and unsubscribing
+05. add general mechanism for broadcasting (pushing to subcribers)
+06. add general command for getting content of a list
+07. add time-based list (with expiration)
+08. add multi-language support (with setting up own/preferred language)
+09. add delayed/scheduled send out
+10. ?